 There is a good chance you saw this article by receiving it through our email campaign!

 I can manage my subscribers by seeing the total list, who subscribed, who unsubscribed, and how often the email was opened.
-The data that is available is helpful in planning email campaigns.
+The data that is available helps plan email campaigns.

-Businesses are now realizing the value of an email list and often struggle with legitimate ways to add customers to their list.
+Businesses now realize the value of an email list and often struggle with legitimate ways to add customers.

-But a few years ago I discovered a tool that provides visitors to your website more opportunities to opt in to your email subscribers list by prompting them to subscribe while visiting the site.
+I discovered a tool that provides visitors to your website more opportunities to opt into your email subscribers list by prompting them to subscribe while visiting the site.

 The tool I use is called the Sumo List Builder.
 I can’t tell you how valuable this tool has been for our business.